wazuh/wazuh-chef/cookbooks/wazuh_manager/README.md

 #### wazuh_api.rb

-Installs node.js and wazuh-api.  **Important:** You can add your credentials by setting the attributes:
+Installs Node.js and Wazuh API.  **Important:** You can add your credentials by setting the attributes:

 * `['api']['user'] = "foo"`
 * `['api']['passcode'] = "bar"`
 * `['api']['password_plaintext'] = "yes" `